 For the purposes of this [Standing Order] resolution means the resolution on the matter or matters for which the extraordinary meeting was held." [s.
+51A, LGOIMA]

-51A, LGOIMA] 2.15 Public at Meetings, Access to Agendas Etc. Meetings normally to be open to the public 2.15.1 "Except as otherwise provided by [Part VII of the Local Government Official Information and Meetings Act] every meeting of a local authority shall be open to the public For the purposes of [Part VII of the Local Government Official Information and Meetings Act] bona fide members of the news media shall be deemed to be members of the public, and shall be entitled to attend any meeting or any part of a meeting for the purpose of reporting the proceedings for any news media." [s.
-47 & 49(a), LGOIMA] Information to be available to public 2.15.2 All information provided to members at local authority and committee meetings must be available to the public and news media unless any item included in the agenda refers to any matter reasonably expected to be discussed with the public excluded. [s.
-5 & 49, LGOIMA] Public notification about meetings 2.15.3All meetings scheduled for the following month must be publicly notified not more than 14 days and not less than 5 days before the end of every month, together with the dates on which and the times and places at which those meetings are to be held.
-Where any meeting is to be held on or after the 21st day of the month, such meetings may instead be publicly notified not more than 10 nor less than 5 working days before the day on which the meeting is to be held.[s.
-46, LGOIMA] Public notification about extraordinary meetings 2.15.4 "Where any extraordinary meeting of a local authority is called and notice of that meeting cannot be given in the manner required or permitted by [Standing Order 2.15.3 as appropriate], the local authority shall cause that meeting and the general nature of business to be transacted at that meeting to be publicly notified or otherwise advertised as soon as practicable before the meeting is to be held as is reasonable in the circumstances". [s.
-46(3) & (4), LGOIMA] Public notification additional requirements 2.15.5 The chief executive is to make any other arrangement for the notification of meetings including extraordinary meetings as the local authority may from time to time determine.
-Meetings not invalid because not publicly notified 2.15.6 "No meeting of any local authority [is] invalid merely Southland District Council Model Standing Orders 18 R/16/10/17037 notified because that meeting was not publicly notified in accordance with [Standing Orders 2.15.3 - 2.15.5]." [s.
+2.15 Public at Meetings, Access to Agendas Etc.

+Governmen meeting of a For the pur Official Infor of the news public, and part of a proceedings otherwise provided by [Part VII of the Local t Official Information and Meetings Act] every a local authority shall be open to the public poses of [Part VII of the Local Government mation and Meetings Act] bona fide members media shall be deemed to be members of the shall be entitled to attend any meeting or any meeting for the purpose of reporting the 5 for any news media." a), LGOIMA] committee i news media publicly not 5 days befor dates on wi meetings ar on or after t instead be p s scheduled for the following month must be fied not more than 14 days and not less than re the end of every month, together with the nich and the times and places at which those e to be held.
+Where any meeting is to be held he 21st day of the month, such meetings may publicly notified not more than 10 nor less than ays before the day on which the meeting is to MA] called and manner req as appropr meeting ar transacted otherwise a meeting is circumstance extraordinary meeting of a local authority is notice of that meeting cannot be given in the uired or permitted by [Standing Order 2.15.3 iate], the local authority shall cause that id the general nature of business to be at that meeting to be publicly notified or dvertised as soon as practicable before the to be held as is reasonable in the es".
+4), LGOIMA] the notifica ecutive is to make any other arrangement for tion of meetings including extraordinary s the local authority may from time to time Meetings not invalid because not2.15.6publicly notified"No meetin g of any local authority [is] invalid merely notified because that meeting was not publicly notified in accordance with [Standing Orders 2.15.3 - 2.15.5].' [s.
 46(5), LGOIMA]